Chapter Five

 “Just lovely” Les replied.

-Lin smiled my direction.
+Lin smiled Harry’s direction.
 “And how are you?” she asked.

 “Just Dandy.”
-I had been introduced to Lin by Mr. Lo sometime in the past.
-The boyfriend looked at me dubiously.
+He had been introduced to Lin by Mr. Lo.
+The boyfriend looked at him dubiously.

 As it turned out he might have had good cause.
 A couple of hours later Lin returned alone.
-I greeted her awkwardly.
+Harry greeted her awkwardly.
 “Hi Lin.
 Like some tea?”

 “No thank you.
 I have ah, well a question.
 My mother is a friend of Mr. Lo’s and they have shared a number of conversations about you.
 And, my mother would like to meet you.”